-We help to keep your website protected from security vulnerabilities in WordPress plugins.
+Our service helps keep your website protected from security vulnerabilities in WordPress plugins.

 To make better decisions on what plugins you use, you can see historical data on what vulnerabilities have been in past versions of the plugins you use or plan to use.
-You also have access in WordPress to our advisories for WordPress plugin developers who have shown a lack of concern for security.

 If you are thinking that security plugins will protect against these vulnerabilities, think again, as our testing of them against real vulnerabilities in other plugins has shown they provide little to no protection.
 The developer of one popular security plugin actually believes that it outside their scope to protect against these vulnerabilities.
 Far too often we have found that security plugins actually have security vulnerabilities of their own, for example we spotted a vulnerability that looks to have been exploited for at least five months in one security plugin before we took action to get it fixed.